nafraus/vr-networking-gamejam/README.md

 1. Sign into gitlab.msu.edu
 2. Navigate to the group MI482 S24 Group
 if you can't find/access the group, check your msu email for the invitation from gitlab.
 If you can't find it, please talk to professor Cory or the ULA
-3. Click New Project > Create from template > Select the Group section > Use Template on "Unity 3D XR Template 2022.3.15f"
+3. Click New Project > Create from template > Select the Group tab > Use Template on "Unity 3D XR Template 2022.3.15f"
 4. Name your project MI482-S24[project number (A,B,C)]-Team[team number]EX:
     MI482-S24A-Team1
 5. Once the project is created, navigate to Settings > Repository > Protected Branches annd click Unprotect on main.
 This allows other classmates to make changes to your repository